Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 ✓ Cancun restaurants are for every budget, taste, and cuisine

-✓ Many options for family-friendly resorts but also all-inclusive hotels and hostels
+✓ Many options for family-friendly resorts, but also all-inclusive hotels and hostels

 Read my post on where to stay in Cancun